 Today, we’re going back to the basics and making one of my favorite sauces, pesto.
-Pesto is an Italian condiment comprised of fresh bright basil, grated hard cheese, toasted nuts and quality olive oil; so simple but utterly delicious.
+Pesto is an Italian condiment comprised of fresh bright basil, grated hard cheese, toasted nuts, and quality olive oil; so simple but utterly delicious.
 I was recently reminded of how great pesto can be at my visit to Eataly in Los Angeles.
-The Italian marketplace has everything from Roman pizza to homemade pastas to wine to charcuterie.
-As a Italian food enthusiast, I was excited to say the least.
+The Italian marketplace has everything from Roman pizza to homemade pasta to wine to charcuterie.
+As an Italian food enthusiast, I was excited, to say the least.

 **Helpful tips and common mistakes

 Since we’re going to be making the ultimate pesto, we might as well go all out and use a mortar and pestle.
 Traditionally, pesto is prepared with a mortar and pestle but feel free to use a food processor or blender instead.
 Just be careful not to over mix when using an appliance since that will bruise the herbs and release too many oils from the nuts.

 Since there aren’t many ingredients in this sauce, make sure to use quality ingredients.
 I usually opt for the cheaper parmesan but this time I decided to buy a more expensive choice.
 In reality, it was only about $2-3 more but the taste is absolutely more noticeable.
 Great parmesan should be nutty, salty, even a little fruity.
 Lower quality parmesan tends to be a little bitter, not a desirable flavor in cheese.